codethor0/secure-code-reasoner/README.md

 - **Multi-Agent Review Framework**: Coordinated analysis through specialized agents for code quality, security, and patch suggestions
 - **Controlled Execution Tracing**: Code execution with Python-level restrictions (not OS-level sandboxing) and comprehensive trace capture and risk scoring
 - **Structured Reporting**: JSON and human-readable text output formats
+  - JSON output is deterministic and written to stdout
+  - Log messages are written to stderr

 ### Current Scope